TypeRocket/typerocket/README.md

 ### What can you do with TypeRocket?

-- You can make make post types, taxonomies and metaboxes with one line of code.
+- You can make make post types, taxonomies and meta boxes with one line of code.
-- Add fields to post types, comments, metaboxes, option pages, user profiles and even on the front-end inside theme template files.
+- Add fields to post types, comments, meta boxes, option pages, user profiles and even on the front-end inside theme template files.
 - You can access a number of pre-made TypeRocket plugins for features like SEO and Theme Options installed directly into your theme.

 ### Story